 Cornell University: Cornell has received the highest number of applications in university history for the second consecutive year.
 There were 47,038 applicants for admission to the Class of 2021.
 5,889 applicants have been admitted, and another 5,713 students have been placed on the wait list.
 A record number of students self-identify as an underrepresented minority – 1,777, or 30.2 percent of the class.
 Students of color are 52.5 percent of the newly admitted class.
 There are more than 700 first-generation college students.
 A record number of 5,384 students applied early decision for admission to Cornell’s Class of 2021 with 1,378 acceptances representing a 10.3 percent increase from last year.
 This year’s numbers broke the record, set last year by the early decision Class of 2020.
 Cornell’s early decision pool has increased by 78 percent within the past decade.
 Of these applicants to Cornell, 25.6 percent were admitted — a smaller fraction than last year, when the University accepted 27.4 percent of applicants.

-Dartmouth College: Dartmouth has offered 2,092 students admission to the Class of 2021 from the 20,034 applications received, for an acceptance rate of 10.4 percent, the lowest since 2013.
+Dartmouth has offered 2,092 students admission to the Class of 2021 from the 20,034 applications received, for an acceptance rate of 10.3 percent, the lowest since 2013.
 The regular-decision applications are down 3.2 percent from the previous year.
-96 percent of the students are among the top 10 percent of their high school class, including 547 students who are currently ranked as the valedictorian or salutatorian, a 25 percent increase over last year and an all-time high.
+This year’s class will be the most accomplished and globally diverse the college has accepted.
+96 percent of the students are among the top 10 percent of their high school class, including 547 students who are currently ranked as the valedictorian or salutatorian (46 percent are students of color), a 25 percent increase over last year and an all-time high.
 Mean SAT scores rose 17 points over last year, to an all-time high of 1495, while the ACT mean remained at 33.
+Students come from all 50 states as well as 63 foreign countries.
 Dartmouth accepted 555 students into the Class of 2021, selected from a record-large pool of 1,999 early decision applicants.
 The admitted students will form approximately 47 percent of the incoming class.
 This year’s 27.8 percent acceptance rate is an increase from last year’s 25.6 percent.
 The overall number of applications went up by 3.7 percent.